Sweet chestnut: Taxonomy

-The tree is to be distinguished from the horse chestnut Aesculus hippocastanum, to which it is only distantly related.
-The horse chestnut bears superficially similar but inedible seeds (conkers) in a dehiscent seed case.
+The tree is only distantly related to the horse chestnut Aesculus hippocastanum, which bears superficially similar but inedible seeds (conkers) in a dehiscent seed case (ie. it splits open).
 Other common names include "Spanish chestnut" or "marron" (French for "chestnut").
 The generic name Castanea is the old Latin name for the plant species, while the specific epithet sativa means "cultivated by humans".
 Some selected varieties are smaller and more compact in growth yielding earlier in life with different ripening time: the Marigoule, the Marisol and the Maraval.